-Longer term, despite any uncertainty related to the election, we believe that the infrastructure markets we serve are in the midst of a prolonged expansion fueled principally by the following macro-economic and geopolitical trends:
+Longer term, we believe that the sustainable infrastructure markets we serve are in the midst of a prolonged expansion fueled principally by the following macro-economic and geopolitical trends:

-- global climate change caused by man-made GHG emissions; - governmental policies that seek to address global climate change and other environmental issues; - · volatile commodity prices; - · national security risks associated with energy procurement that threaten energy supply; - fiscal challenges and budgetary constraints facing U.S. federal, state and local governments; - · the environmental and social policies of large corporations and companies; and - the demand for domestic investment in infrastructure and job creation.
+- global climate change caused by man-made GHG emissions; - · governmental policies that seek to address global climate change and other environmental issues; - the environmental and social policies of large corporations and companies; - the demand for domestic investment in infrastructure and job creation; - · volatile commodity prices; - national security risks associated with energy procurement that threaten energy supply; and - fiscal challenges and budgetary constraints facing U.S. federal, state and local governments.